-You should be concerned if you experience tingling after an electric shock.
-This means you have been exposed to an electrical current.
-Even if the damage to your skin initially seems minor, remember an electric shock injury is serious.
+If you experience tingling after an electric shock and it doesn’t go away after a few minutes you should be concerned because you may be seriously injured.
+Even if the damage to your skin initially seems minor, remember an electrical injury is serious.
 Left untreated, it can have harmful, potentially lifelong effects.

 Where will I feel it?

 Often people will feel the tingling in their hands or arms.
 But the tingling sensation could be anywhere on the body where an electrical current may have made contact.

 What causes tingling after an electric shock?